UCLChristianUnion/UCLChristianUnion.github.io/AddItemGuide.md

 # Adding An Episode To a Podcast

+(If you know how to you can also just git pull, change files and git push as with any repo)

 To add an episode to a podcast we need to add it to the rss file for that podcast.
 An rss file is a file in the xml format (what that means isnt important but its a way of defining data with tags like this \<tag\> and closed like this \</tag\>).

 For now i will assume we have an xml file for the podcast - i may add a tool for this later